 Better Migration Management (BMM), an EU-commissioned and funded programme backing the Khartoum Process, singled out Sudan’s NCCT as an example of a government-associated authority that the EU could work with.
 Its “Sudan concept” paper identifies the NCCT as a “window of opportunity” for the EU, and said it aims to empower it.

-The organisation has also received vocal backing from the International Organization for Migration (IOM), who in their 2016 appeal asked for $1.3 million USD, in part to encourage the establishment of the National Coordination Mechanism on Migration which would support the NCCT on developing a National Action Plan.
+The organisation has also received vocal backing from the International Organization for Migration (IOM), who in their 2016 appeal asked for $1.3 million, in part to encourage the establishment of the National Coordination Mechanism on Migration which would support the NCCT on developing a National Action Plan.

 Teirab, a civil servant originally from Darfur who earns a teacher’s salary, speaks passionately about the problems smuggling is causing in Sudanese society.
 Despite his organisation’s title he thinks it’s important to highlight that according to his research there is no “trafficking” in Sudan – where migrants are exploited or forced into various forms of slavery to pay off the cost of the travel – only “smuggling”, the act of taking money to transport someone from one location to another.

 But regarding the latter, he says it’s almost impossible to stop young people in Sudan from dreaming of Europe.
 They see pictures everyday on their phones, he says, holding up his rather battered looking Chinese-made device.